 Integrated gateways allow you to connect your eCommerce website through the gateway’s provided API.
 This means that your customers aren’t redirected to another site, so you aren’t harming your conversions.
 However, you’re responsible for the security of your customer’s data.

 How to choose a payment gateway

 When comparing payment gateways the first thing that you should look at is pricing.
-Then consider whether the payment gateway will grow with your ecommerce business.
+Then consider whether the payment gateway will grow with your ecommerce bank account in the long term.
 Other factors to consider are whether the payment gateway will enhance the checkout user experience (UX).
 And finally, evaluate whether the gateway will integrate with your current platform.